dmlc/treelite/docs/tutorials/builder.rst

 Specifying models using model builder
 =====================================

-Since the scope of treelite is limited to **prediction** only, one must use other machine learning packages to **train** decision tree ensemble models.
+Since the scope of Treelite is limited to **prediction** only, one must use other machine learning packages to **train** decision tree ensemble models.
 In this document, we will show how to import an ensemble model that had been trained elsewhere.